-Social workers spot what is happening online in their region using an innovative online tool
+You’ll spot what is happening online in your region using an innovative online tool

 You will also be invited to support the online Project Grey campaign.
 For instance by approaching people who are trying to voice an opinion in the ‘grey area’ who will then be supported by campaign expressions.